MicrosoftDocs/azure-devops-docs/docs/load-test/run-performance-tests-app-before-release.md

    ![Use your application as user would, stop recording](_img/run-performance-tests-app-before-release/use-app-stop-recording.png)

    Now, Visual Studio looks for dynamic parameters for the HTTP responses to each of your HTTP requests.
 A progress bar appears while this happens.
    If dynamic parameters are found, a table appears.
 You can assign constant values to each dynamic parameter.

 1. Rename your test.
 For example, ShoppingCart.webtest.

    ![Rename web performance test](_img/run-performance-tests-app-before-release/rename-web-perf-test.png)

 1. Edit test properties to specify performance goals.
-For example, you can set a page response time goal to 1 second.
+For example, you can set a page response time goal of one second.

    ![Edit page response time goal property to 1 second](_img/run-performance-tests-app-before-release/edit-page-response-time-goal.png)